 In the small number of wards where there is more than one bed in a bedroom, patients will only share the room where they sleep with members of the same sex.
 Same sex toilets and bathrooms will be close to their bed area and clearly signed.
 This means that any mixed sex accommodation is virtually eliminated.

 Male and female patients may share day areas such as lounges, activity rooms and kitchens.
-Where there is a need for patients to pass through an area designated for the opposite sex, staff will accompany them, where possible, to make sure everyone feels comfortable.
+Where there is a need for patients to pass through an area designated for the opposite sex, staff will accompany them to make sure everyone feels comfortable.

-In some exceptional circumstances you may find that upon your return from period/s of leave you may have been moved to a different bedroom than the one you left.
+In some exceptional circumstances you may find that upon your return from a period(s) of leave you may have been moved to a different bedroom than the one you left.

-Many people bring in their favourite past times such as music, books, games, puzzles, musical instruments or hobby materials.
+To keep occupied on the ward, many people bring in their favourite past times such as music, books, games, puzzles, musical instruments or craft materials.

-Wards often have spaces for crafts or other activities and TV lounges where DVDs can be played as well as allowing you to keep up with your favourite TV shows.
+Our wards often have spaces for crafts or other activities.
+The TV lounges allow you to play DVDs and keep up with your favourite TV shows.

 Many hospitals are equipped with gyms, libraries, cooking facilities, gardens and public café facilities.
 Staff will try to support you in accessing these or other activities you would like to try.